 Most participants wanted a way to compete, especially with others in the MashupDJ community.
 Most said they would like to see contests and prizes such as cash awards, or music-related prizes such as headphones, iTunes gift cards, or concert tickets.

 “It makes me think of the really basic GarageBand stuff that I used in high school.”

 In order to understand the thoughts that users may have when approaching the app from different perspectives and experience levels, user flows have been developed that combine personas and flow charts.

 These flows are informed from the interview findings described above.
 Flows help inform the labels used and information architecture of the wireframes.
 In addition, the user’s mental model was compared to how the app fulfills expectations to help with labeling and organization.

 Three user types were identified:

-The app design focused on the causal user.
+The app design focused on the casual user.
 I left the project with annotated wireframes and Mowgli moved the project forward into development.
 They would launch an app to iTunes in 2013.

-The app recieved some positive reception, which you can read more about on Gigaom
+The app received some positive reception, which you can read more about on Gigaom